knetikmedia/knetikcloud-csharp-net20-client/docs/UsersAddressesApi.md

 <a name="getaddress"></a>
 # **GetAddress**
-> ModelSavedAddressResource GetAddress (string userId, int? id)
+> SavedAddressResource GetAddress (string userId, int? id)

 Get a single address